Harry Vaughan (footballer)

-Harry Patrick Vaughan is an Irish professional footballer who plays as a midfielder for side Hull City.
+Harry Patrick Vaughan (born 6 April 2004) is a professional footballer who plays as a midfielder for League of Ireland Premier Division club Bohemians.

 Club career

+Early career

+Vaughan played in the academy of Manchester United from the age of 5 to 10 years old, before leaving the club due to suffering from a blood condition called Anemia, combined with "falling out of love" with the game saw him stop playing the game for several years before joining Oldham Athletic in early 2021.

+Oldham Athletic

 Vaughan made his first-team debut for Oldham Athletic on 23 February 2021, coming on for Marcus Barnes with 15 minutes left to play of a 1–0 defeat to Barrow at Boundary Park.
 Head coach Harry Kewell said that "clearly he's not afraid of anything, which is good".
 On 14 December 2022, Vaughan joined Northern Premier League side Radcliffe on a one-month youth loan.

 Hull City

 On 31 January 2023, Vaughan joined Hull City on an 18-month contract.
 He made his debut for the Tigers in the 0–0 draw away at Blackburn Rovers on 15 April 2023.

 On 1 February 2024, Vaughan joined League One club Bristol Rovers on loan until the end of the season.
 He made his debut from the bench two days later, replacing George Friend with around ten minutes remaining in a 1–0 victory over Exeter City.
 Having failed to establish himself in the first-team, manager Matt Taylor confirmed that his absence from matchday squads were due to a lack of contribution during the opportunities he had been given, noting that the loan had been a great learning curve for the player.